TangibleInc/upvoty-wp-integration/readme.txt

 == Description ==

-**Upvoty WP Integration** provides a simple way to embed Upvoty widgets in your site.
+**Upvoty WP Integration** provides ways to embed the Upvoty feedback system in your site, with single sign-on for visitors.

+It includes a shortcode, Gutenberg block, and Elementor widget (optional).

 == Installation ==